 But before you start writing plant eulogies, consider the ways you can keep your beautiful garden.
-Just because you don’t have a garden shed or garage to shield your plants from Mother Nature’s elements doesn’t mean you can’t save your plants using other methods.
+Don’t have a garden shed or garage to shield your plants from Mother Nature?
+You can keep your plants safe using other methods.

 Overwintering Your Garden in the City

 When autumn rolls around, nightly temperatures tend to drop, tipping you off that your patio garden might need some assistance.
-To properly start preparing your plants for winter, the first step is to get a firm grip on your region’s weather patterns.
+To start preparing your plants for winter, first get a firm grip on your region’s weather patterns.

 Know Your Zone